Zer0CoolX/Fedora-KDE-Minimal-Install-Guide/README.md

 Note: Many Anaconda steps are not documented anymore.
 Fedora will switch to their Webinstaller in a future release.
 General steps should be similar.

 1. Boot from the installation media.
 [Booting the Installation](https://docs.fedoraproject.org/en-US/fedora/f36/install-guide/install/Booting_the_Installation/).
 2. Follow Fedora's installer GUI called Anaconda (this may take several minutes).
-A generalized guide from the official documentation: [Installing in the Grpahic User Interface](https://docs.fedoraproject.org/en-US/fedora/f36/install-guide/install/Installing_Using_Anaconda/#sect-installation-graphical-mode).
+A generalized guide from the official documentation: [Installing in the Graphic User Interface](https://docs.fedoraproject.org/en-US/fedora/f36/install-guide/install/Installing_Using_Anaconda/#sect-installation-graphical-mode).
 3. Select your language.

 The [Installation Summary](https://docs.fedoraproject.org/en-US/fedora/f36/install-guide/install/Installing_Using_Anaconda/#sect-installation-gui-installation-summary) screen in Anaconda acts as a portal to all of the choices we need to make.
 Some portions of this screen take longer to load than other.
 The order of configuring does not matter.
 Below I will list them in the order I typically find the options load in.